cloudlinux/kuberdock-docker/docker/man/docker.1.md

   See **docker-wait(1)** for full documentation on the **wait** command.

-# EXEC DRIVER OPTIONS
+# RUNTIME EXECUTION OPTIONS

 Use the **--exec-opt** flags to specify options to the execution driver.
 The following options are available:

 #### native.cgroupdriver
 Specifies the management of the container's `cgroups`.
 You can specify `cgroupfs` or `systemd`.
-If you specify `systemd` and it is not available, the system uses `cgroupfs`.
+If you specify `systemd` and it is not available, the system errors out.

 #### Client
 For specific client examples please see the man page for the specific Docker